johntruman/Leni_mask/README.md

 <h3>Built data for Leni Robredo mask</h3>
 <p>Distance from eye line to bottom of chin is 11.7cm. <br>
 Scale as needed. <br>
-Release under Creative Commons license.</p>
+Released under Creative Commons license.</p>